-A pardon that refuses to punish the rebels now threatening his own village.
+A pardon that refuses to punish the rebels threatening Haydn’s village.
 And his sister.

 Caught between the guilt of his past and love for his family, Haydn fights as never before to protect all he holds dear.